tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 I looked, but only for a moment.

-His calves were adorned with hundreds of fibers, bright gold progressively reddening as warm plasma leaked from his skewered muscles.
+His calves were adorned with hundreds of fibers, bright gold barbs progressively reddening as warm plasma leaked from his skewered muscles.

 That wasn’t what caused me to close my eyes, though.